Fantasy Football: Sleeper Wide Receivers For Week 11 [Opinion]

 Kendall Wright, Chicago Bears

 It has been hard to put a Bears’ wide receiver on a “play” list for quite some time.
 That may be the case, but head coach John Fox showed more trust in Mitchell Trubisky and has no choice but to continue doing so this week.
-Kendall Wright has been one of his most trusted targets all season long and that will not change this week against the Detroit Lions.
+Kendall Wright has been one of his most trusted targets all season long, and that will not change this week against the Detroit Lions.

 Terrelle Pryor, Washington Redskins